emvibal/joeynmt-toy-models/README.md

 Documentation for Exercise 5 in Machine Translation

+Language Pair: English and Italian
+Translation Direction: English -> Italian (en->it)

+Results of the automatic evaluation:
 |      | use BPE   | vocabulary size | BLEU |
 |------|-----------|-----------------|------|
 | (a)  | no        | 2000            | 9.2  |
 | (b)  | yes       | 2000            | 3.3  |
 | (c)  | yes       | 5000            | 9.6  |
 | (d)  | yes       | 8000            | 15.3 |

+...

+Translation quality (manual check):
+...

+Differences between the automatic evaluation findings and manual evaluation findings:
+...

+To retrace the steps I took in order to get the results mentioned above:

+... (all the prelimstuff goeas here)

+Subsample parallel training data:

+    Execute the python script found in the my_tools folder python3 ./my_tools/prepare.py